Touch Is the First Sense To Develop

 This fluid sense of self becomes especially clear in phantom limb experiences.
 After an amputation, many people continue to feel sensations — warmth, pressure, pain — in the missing limb.
 Those sensations arise from the brain’s map of the limb, which remains intact even after the limb is gone.

-Techniques such as mirror therapy show how this map can be reshaped.
-By creating the illusion of movement or contact in the missing limb, visual feedback helps the brain reorganize its internal body model.
-Such interventions demonstrate that even deeply rooted bodily sensations can shift when the brain receives new sensory information.
+That visual feedback can help the brain reorganize its internal body model, reducing phantom sensations or pain.
+The success of such interventions shows that even deeply rooted bodily sensations can shift when the brain receives new sensory information.

-The brain’s interpretations aren’t limited to questions of bodily ownership.
+Touch doesn’t always reflect the physical world exactly as it is.
 When sensory signals clash or are incomplete, the brain fills in the missing information — sometimes incorrectly.
 In many cases, the nervous system must infer what a sensation means, especially when signals are conflicting or ambiguous, and this guesswork becomes particularly noticeable when it comes to temperature.

 Expectation Shapes What You Think You Feel